MyNameIsTrez/array-based-hash-table-in-c/README.md

 ```
 Bucket[i] has the value of the last entry that has bucket_index equal to i

- i  buckets[i]  name of first symbol in chain
+ i  buckets[i]  name of first person in chain
 --  ----------  -----------------------------
  0  3           carl
  1  2           john